AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 <p>This has now been fixed by showing all open offers for an NFT in it's collectors tab, with the respective price and the wallet address of the seller.  </p>
 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update/secondary_market.png" alt="" /></span>

+<p>Lessons learned, always check the price befor hitting the confirm button in your wallet!</p>

 <h2><a href='Templates'>HTML/P5JS/and other upload Templates</a></h2>
 <p>What first started as html encapsulated in an svg file, has become another avant garde feature of hicetnunc.
 Data formats such as html, svg, p5js, pdf are now supported by hicetnunc and can be minted as NFTs.
-This was pioneered by a number of Twitter users in parallel, some super insightiful articles by Twitter user @tarwin can be found here.
-You can find the respective templates for them <a href='https://github.com/hicetnunc2000/hicetnunc/tree/main/templates'>here</a>.
+This was pioneered by a number of Twitter users in parallel, a super insightiful article by Twitter user @tarwin can be found <a href='https://tarwin.medium.com/hit-et-nunc-advanced-svg-nfts-a6040262f4d5'>here</a>.
+You can find the respective templates for each supported format <a href='https://github.com/hicetnunc2000/hicetnunc/tree/main/templates'>here</a>.
 You'll have to replace certain parts of the templates with your own code, replace the default thumbnail.png / thumbnail.gif with your own and zip all files.
 This zip file will be what you upload at mint time.
 Amazing Right?</p>

-<p>Here's an example of what a minted interactive p5js sketch looks like.
-Hover over the NFT:</p>
+<p>And here's an example of what a minted interactive p5js sketch looks like.
+Go ahead and hover over the NFT:</p>
 <iframe src="https://www.hicetnunc.xyz/objkt/27560" width="100%" height="1000"></iframe>

 <p>Maybe the next cool thing could be a convenient and customizable iframe embed code?
 That could allow creators to display and sell their creations easily from their own website.</p>